Pre-war apartment renovations in NYC are challenging as they are gorgeous. Here's how to ensure your pre-war home renovation goes smoothly.

 The sentiment also says something about the challenges of renovating a pre-war apartment.
 “Pre-war architecture,” says Avi, “typically can add cost and some time to the project.”
 Is the work worth the cost?
 Often, yes.

 Characterized in part by stone and brick exteriors, high ceilings, plaster flourishes, and wood floors, New York City’s pre-war homes are always en vogue.
 Though built between 1900 and 1940 (although some predate 1900), these historic homes are stocked with elements that appeal to every generation: expansive layouts, lots of natural light, the occasional fireplace.
-A fresh set of remodeling services can launch an already desirable apartment into next-level luxury.
-Here are a few things your pre-war remodel might require, and how they might affect your home remodeling experience.
+A fresh renovation can launch an already desirable apartment into next-level luxury.
+Yet, the level up doesn’t come without challenges.

 In any NYC home renovation, deeper renovations mean greater time and budget commitments.
 This goes double for pre-war apartments, since there may simply be more debris to come out.
 “We can uncover multiple layers of tile, asbestos, lead paint, and corroded plumbing, which would need to be completely overhauled,” says Avi.